jeffpar/pcjs.v1/disks/pc/dos/ibm/1.00/README.md

 {% include machine.html id="ibm5150-pcdos100" %}

-Vital Statistics
----

-PC-DOS 1.00 was completed in August, 1981 and announced at an IBM press conference on August 12, 1981, when IBM introduced the original IBM PC (Model 5150).
+PC-DOS 1.00 was completed in August 1981 and announced at an IBM press conference on August 12, 1981, when IBM introduced the original IBM PC (Model 5150).

 PC-DOS 1.00 was released on one single-sided (160Kb) diskette.
 A complete listing of all the files is shown below.
-Note that IBMBIO.COM and IBMDOS.COM were marked as *hidden* and *system*, so they are not displayed by DIR; their sizes and dates have been determined by inspecting the root directory.
+Note that IBMBIO.COM and IBMDOS.COM were marked as *hidden* and *system*, so they are not displayed by the PC-DOS 1.0 **DIR** command; their sizes and dates have been determined by inspecting the root directory entries with the **DEBUG** utility.

+### Directory of PC-DOS 1.00 Diskette

 	IBMBIO    COM        1920  07-23-81
 	IBMDOS    COM        6400  08-13-81